 Contrary to what environmental alarmists say, the “population explosion” doesn’t cause widespread malnutrition.
 In fact, there were three times as many people living on earth in 2000 as there were in 1900.
 At the same time, world hunger has drastically decreased.
 Never in history have so few people struggled to feed themselves.

 Sustainability rests on three pillars: environmental, economic, and social.
-Food sustainability is at least as much a part of social sustainability as any of the others.
+Food sustainability is at least as much a part of social sustainability as environmental or economic.

 From farm to market